 Public Speaking Coach

 Website Writer and Content Developer

 A Connecticut native, my husband and I have lived in Redding since 1995.

 I earned a Bachelor of Arts degree in English from Cornell University and a Master of Science degree from Boston University's College of Communication.

-After a 20 year career in television that included a Writers Guild Award for All My Childrenand two Emmy® Award nominations, I founded First Impressions College Consulting.
+After a 20-year career in television that included a Writers Guild Award for All My Childrenand two Emmy® Award nominations, I founded First Impressions College Consulting.

-It was a career change that I never anticipated.
+It was a career change I never anticipated.
 When my friends' children started applying to college, they asked me if I would read their children's college application essays and teach them how to interview.
 And a wonderful thing happened—I discovered how much I love teaching.